ziselsberger/doc_to_readme/README.md

--r ROOT_DIR             # Directory used as root for searching modules, defaults to folder containing README.md -e EXCLUDE_MODULES      # List of modules to be excluded -s SELECTED_MODULES     # Only these modules will be included --separated             # Create one table per module
+-r ROOT_DIR             # Directory used as root for searching modules, defaults to folder containing README.md -e EXCLUDE_MODULES      # List of modules to be excluded -m SELECTED_MODULES     # Only these modules will be included --separated             # Create one table per module
 ```